mamariomiamo/docu-trial/docs/examples/doc0.md

 This is the more convenient way of editting the documentation files, and at the same time obtain a command prompt.
 :::

 In VS Code, install plugin `Remote - SSH`.
-Then at the bottom-left corner, press the green button `open a remote window`, follow the prompt at the top to proceed for host (`172.18.72.192`), username and password (given to you) key-ins.
+Then at the bottom-left corner, press the green button `open a remote window`, follow the prompt at the top to proceed for the user at host (`tsluser@172.18.72.192`), password (given to you) key-ins.

 > The website folder is located at `~/docusaurus_html/tl-tech-details`.